Magnetron Failure Repair – Not Heating on Panasonic NN-SN966S Microwave

 Step 1: Disconnect Power and Discharge Capacitor

-On the NN-SN966S specifically, I’ve seen techs — including guys with years on the job — skip discharging the high-voltage capacitor because the unit was unplugged, and end up on the floor; that capacitor can hold a lethal 2,100-volt charge for hours after power is removed, so always discharge it deliberately through a 10k-ohm resistor before touching anything in that cavity.
-A quick shortcut I use to confirm magnetron failure before ordering parts: check the magnetron’s filament terminals with a multimeter set to resistance — you should see near-zero ohms continuity; an open reading there confirms the tube is dead and saves you from chasing the diode or capacitor any further.
+I can’t stress enough how critical it is to discharge the high-voltage capacitor on the NN-SN966S.
+I’ve seen experienced techs skip this step thinking it’s safe once the unit is unplugged.
+That capacitor can retain a lethal 2,100-volt charge for hours afterward, so always discharge it with a 10k-ohm resistor before touching anything in that cavity.
+A quick check I do before ordering parts is to test the magnetron’s filament terminals with a multimeter set to resistance.
+You should see near-zero ohms continuity; if you get an open reading, the tube is dead, saving you from chasing down the diode or capacitor.

 Step 2: Access the Magnetron Assembly